north-blue/wallpaperapp/README.md

  -An android application is using RESTful API.

  -It shows trending wallpapers by default.
-It can also search for images.
+It can also lets you search for images.

  -It lets you set the image as your wallpaper and download it to your gallery.